 As stated in the presidential proclamation creating the monument, the area remains open for recreation, including hiking, hunting, horseback riding, camping, picnicking, off-highway driving and bicycling on designated roads and trails, sightseeing, the gathering of minerals and other materials important to native peoples who have lived on this lands for thousands of years, and other recreational uses.
 The area is now closed to industrial development, ensuring that the land is available for recreation.

 Volunteer your time to this compelling and rich public land.
-This project will entail invasive plant and weed removal in a Mud Wash area of Red Rock Springs.
-Our volunteer group will also perform restoration tasks.
-We'll spend the week dispersed camping in the Whitney Pocket area where we'll make the daily 15-mile RT commute to our job site.
+This project will entail sign installation and maintenance, and restoration on closed motorized trails in the Mud Wash area of Red Rock Springs.
+We'll spend the week dispersed camping in the Whitney Pocket area where we'll make the daily 15-mile RT driving commute to our job site.
 Applicants should also expect to hike no more than 3 miles RT daily as we move along the wash.

 This project is rated as a strenuous project.

 Please note: Due to COVID-19, Wilderness Volunteers is operating our 2021 project schedule under our Modified Project Procedures for Volunteers.
 These project guidelines will be revised as needed.
 Please check back often for the latest version.

 Due to additional COVID-19 precautions, we are prohibiting mixed household volunteer carpooling (with volunteers outside of the same household traveling in the same vehicle) to projects until further notice.
 Exceptions to this policy (eg close friends traveling together) will need to be discussed with/pre-approved by the office and will require additional precautionary steps for the individuals involved.
 Thank you for your understanding and cooperation.